SirioApp/backed/README.md

 ### `AgentExecutor`
 Path: `src/agents/AgentExecutor.sol`

-This is the treasury execution boundary.
+This is the policy-constrained treasury execution module.

 Responsibilities:

 - acts as a Safe module
-- allows only the immutable `AGENT` address to trigger execution
+- allows only the immutable `AGENT` address to trigger execution through the module path
-- enforces policy on targets, selectors, and approval recipients
+- enforces policy on targets, selectors, and approval recipients for module-originated calls

 Important behaviors: